-The Nerja Cave is not only famous for its spectacular rock formations, archaeological sites and cave paintings, but also for its International Festival of Music and Dance, which is held every year during July and August.
+The Nerja Cave is not only famous for its spectacular rock formations, archaeological sites and cave paintings, but also for its International Festival of Music and Dance, which takes place every year during July and August.

 Visit to the Nerja Cave

-It is not essential to buy tickets in advance to visit the cave, but it is advisable to save time waiting at the ticket office and especially in high season tickets are usually sold out quickly.
-Tickets can be purchased online through the website.
+It is not essential to buy tickets in advance to visit the cave; it is advisable however for saving time, especially in high season.
+You can purchase the tickets online from their website at https://entradas.cuevadenerja.es/en/

-Early in the morning (from 10 am to 11:30 am) are less crowded and the visit can be done more comfortably.
+Early in the morning (from 10 am to 11:30 am) use to be less people visiting the Cave.
 Please note that opening times vary throughout the year.